Arjuuuu07/Model-T-Training-with-Partially-Known-Hidden-Variables/README.md

 ## Adapting to Your Own Dataset

-1. Prepare a CSV with observed features and a target column.
-The hidden variable column does not need to exist — the framework creates it.
+1. **Prepare your CSV** with observed features and a target column.
+The hidden variable column does not need to exist — the pipeline creates it.

-2. Write rules that label at least 15% of training rows with known `h` values.
+2. **Write rules** that label at least 15% of training rows with known h values.
+Rules must use `pandas eval`-compatible condition strings.

-3. Run the quality checker — all 5 checks must pass before training proceeds.
+3. **Run the quality checker** — all 5 gates must pass before training proceeds.

-4. Update `CONFIG` paths and run the notebook.
+4. **Update CONFIG paths** and run the notebook.

 The framework is domain-agnostic.
-The hidden variable can be any latent quantity — a material property, a process setting, an environmental condition — as long as it influences the output and can be partially identified through rules.
+The hidden variable can be any latent quantity — a molecular concentration, a process parameter, an environmental condition, a physiological state — as long as it influences the output and can be partially characterized through rules derived from domain knowledge.

+---

+## The Broader Principle

+Most real systems — biological, ecological, chemical, physical — do not operate in fully observable space.
+There is almost always a variable underneath that drives behavior and that we see only partially, or only under specific conditions, or only in retrospect.

+Model-T is built on the observation that partial knowledge, properly used, is more powerful than it appears.
+If you know the relationship between the hidden variable and the output even approximately, and if you can identify its value for even a fraction of your data, you can recover it for the rest — not by guessing, but by reading it from the output itself.

+The interval at the end is not a failure to predict precisely.
+It is the correct answer when something is genuinely unknown.
+A range that contains the truth 90% of the time is more useful than a point estimate that is confidently wrong.